rabbidave/LatentSpace.Tools/classify.md

 The service's core strength lies in its **policy enforcement layer**.
 This layer intelligently combines these checks based on an API's designated "API Class" (e.g., Class1 to Class5), allowing for flexible and robust data governance.

-The tool is self-installing, creating a Python virtual environment (`.venv_policy_classifier_service`) with all necessary dependencies on its first run.
+The tool is self-installing, creating a Python venv (`.venv_policy_classifier_service`) with all necessary dependencies on its first run.

 ## Why This Tool?

 * **Graduated Controls:** Implement precise validation policies tailored to the sensitivity of different APIs.
 * **Input-Output Coherence:** Ensure API responses are relevant and appropriate for the requests they serve using ModernBERT.
-* **Data Detection:** Identify potentially sensitive data (PII, confidential info) in inputs or outputs using ColBERT before it's mishandled.
+* **Automated Sensitivity Detection:** Identify potentially sensitive data (PII, confidential info) in inputs or outputs using ColBERT before it's mishandled.
-* __Per-API Policy Management:__ Define and manage data validation rules in one place (`API_CLASSIFICATION_REQUIREMENTS`).
+* __Centralized Policy Management:__ Define and manage data validation rules in one place (`API_CLASSIFICATION_REQUIREMENTS`).
 * **Extensible Model Framework:** Fine-tune both ModernBERT and ColBERT models for domain-specific accuracy.
 * **Self-Contained & Easy Setup:** Automatic virtual environment creation simplifies deployment and dependency management.